yossdev/yossdev/README.md

 - 👋 Hi, I’m @yossdev
 - 👀 I’m interested in WebDev
-- 🌱 I’m currently learning Fullstack Dev with Go & React & Flutter
+- 🌱 I’m currently learning Fullstack Dev with Go & React
 - 💞️ I’m looking to collaborate on Go or React project
 - 📫 How to reach me yoseplog@outlook.com